 Read Full Transcript EXPAND

-Democrat Mazie Hirono of Hawaii was the first Asian-American woman elected to the Senate…
+A trailblazing lawmaker with an inspiring immigrant story, Democrat Mazie Hirono of Hawaii was the first Asian American woman elected to the Senate.

-…a self-described workhorse who’s dedicated decades to public service, taking on hate crimes against Asian-Americans…
+A self-described “work horse” who’s dedicated decades to public service, taking on hate crimes against Asian Americans…

-…with nearly unanimous support.
+…and finding nearly unanimous support.

-The nays are 1.
+the yeas are 94, the nays are 1.

-She says she preferred to use her voice behind the scenes… until something happened.
+She says she preferred to use her voice behind the scenes… until something happened:

-He’s a misogynist and admitted sexual predator and a liar.
+Hirono 12.12.17: He’s a misogynist and admitted sexual predator and liar.

-With her party in control and pushing an ambitious agenda, what does Senator Mazie Hirono say now?
+With her party back in control and pushing an ambitious agenda, what does Senator Mazie Hirono say now?

 ‘Firing Line with Margaret Hoover’ is made possible in part by… …and by… Corporate funding is provided by…